 With each passing year, we’ll see more and more futuristic technologies being applied to digital signs such as haptic feedback, bendable 8K displays (such as the ones that Samsung are currently developing), and even signs that are responsive to the local environment.

-Here are the top 5 LED digital signage trends that you can expect to see in the near future:
+Here are the Upcoming Trends In Digital Signage that you can expect to see in the near future:

 One of the main advantages that digital signs offer is the vast potential for user interactivity.
 Whereas a traditional billboard or sign is static and does nothing more than display a static advertising message, modern technology has enabled digital signs to provide a rich level of user interactivity.